bikashg/test_merrit/WP4/README.md

 This template provides a starter kit for structuring our Data Science/Machine Learning projects.
 Use this template if you need to do any exploratory data analysis, machine learning, or run code in the KMi Big Data Cluster.

-Nothing in this repository is binding, all examples are indeed just examples.
-Adjust the structure of this repository to what works for you and for your project.
+Follow the examples provided and adjust the structure of this repository to what works for you and for your project.

 The code in this repository uses **Python 3+** (was tested with Python 3.6.4).